 - The 1970 serial Spearhead from Space was able to benefit greatly from a remaster, being one of only two serials shot entirely on film rather than videotape.
 The other film-only story... not so much, being nothing more than an HD upscale from a 480p broadcast copy (as the film was originally edited on videotape and the BBC had neither the time nor the money to manually re-edit the film from the original negatives, assuming they even still existed).

-- Friends was released on Blu-ray in one giant complete series set.
+- Friends was released on Blu-ray in 2011 as a complete series set.
 The quality varied, but many fans were unhappy that the episodes didn't contain the extra scenes present on the DVD releases, since no HD materials existed for them (that, or Warner Bros. just didn't bother looking).